If I could go back in time, I would save myself from countless hours, days, and months working on the wrong things.

 Please share your own experiences on Twitter (@zerotomasteryio) and remember how overwhelmed you were when you first started trying to climb this intimidating mountain.
 You may help those that are just getting started.

-When you don’t know what you need to learn, it’s easy to read an article from one or two people online and decide:
+When you don’t know what you need to learn (and in what order), it’s easy to read an article from one or two people online and decide:

 This is the wrong mentality.

 Not all content is created equal.
 Technology is always evolving and selecting who you learn from is one of the most important criteria in you succeeding.